Welcome to our Neighbourhood Plan pages

 Contact details: Our website has pages dedicated to the Neighbourhood Plan (NP) and the Beneath The Vale (BTV) magazine plus link-pages to the websites of the Marshwood Community Land Trust (CLT) and our Parish Council.
 If you want to contact the NP Steering Committee, please send an e-mail to firstname.lastname@example.org or write to: The NP Steering Committee, c/o The Old Rectory, Marshwood, DT6 5QJ; your inquiry or comment will be passed on for you.

-A 6-week public consultation on our draft Neighbourhood Plan (NP) is open from Tuesday 7 May to Tuesday 18 June 2019.
+A 6-week public consultation on our draft Neighbourhood Plan (NP) was open from Tuesday 7 May to Tuesday 18 June 2019 and is now closed.

 After the examination has been completed, a referendum on the approved NP will be organised towards the end of the year.
 If approved by our local community, it will be then be incorporated into Dorset Council planning policy.